 |

-Bear Creek Lodge, Historic Mile 1022 of the Alaska Highway.
+Km 1589.1 (Historic Mile 1022): Bear Creek Lodge.
 In November 2006, a few months after this photo was taken, the lodge was closed forever when the owners declared bankruptcy following a government order to complete a $20,000 septic system upgrade.
 The sad reality of the modern Alaska Highway is that few travelers stop at these lodges anymore.

 |